Manjari Jaruhar

 Guest is known for...

-Manjari Jauhar is Bihar’s first IPS officer and one of India’s first five IPS officers.
+Manjari Jaruhar is Bihar’s first IPS officer and one of India’s first five IPS officers.
 Her book “Madam Sir” tells the story of her journey to becoming the first woman from Bihar to join India’s elite police cadre, overcoming adversity and discrimination.
 The book provides an inside look into the Indian Police Service through a woman’s perspective and is set against significant events in India’s history.

 Here's what I will learn...